carpentries-incubator/ml4bio-workshop/_episodes/04-trees-overfitting.md

 <img width="900" src="https://raw.githubusercontent.com/gitter-lab/ml-bio-workshop/gh-pages/assets/decisiontree3.jpeg">
 </p>

-In the previous lesson we looked at overfitting.
-Looking again at the different decision boundaries, note that the one of the left has high __bias__ while the one on the right has high __variance__.
+If we examine the different decision boundaries, note that the one of the left has high __bias__ while the one on the right has high __variance__.

 {% include biasvariance_slideshow.html %}